DishankChauhan/Brainer/README.md

 - ✅ **Responsive design** optimized for all device sizes
 - ✅ **Security-first architecture** with enterprise-grade authentication

-## 👨‍💻 About the Creator

-**Dishank Chauhan** is a passionate full-stack developer and AI enthusiast who built Brainer from the ground up.
-With expertise in modern web technologies, machine learning, and user experience design, Dishank has created a truly innovative solution that pushes the boundaries of what's possible in note-taking applications.

 ### **Connect with Dishank**
 - 🌐 **Portfolio**: [portfolio-git-main-dishank-chauhans-projects.vercel.app](https://portfolio-git-main-dishank-chauhans-projects.vercel.app/)